-In order to best serve our student and faculty populations, the Office of the Registrar has provided the following forms, applications, and explanations for your use.
+In order to best serve the University of Findlay community, the Office of the Registrar has provided the following forms and information for your use.

 Academic Dishonesty Form